Tapsprofile/sis/vueapp/sample/README.md

 ```sh
 npm run build
 ```
-### How to transfer the sources to the Server.
-1. Use winscp.
-2. login to winscp by providing the IT User and Password.
-3. AFter that Left panel will show as source and right panel as Destination
-4. Point to the Right sample project from left and then drag and drop to right side under solutions.
-5. Now from the Ubuntu
-6. Go to the location where solutions folder is there and then go to the location samples.
-Inside samples start the below docker commands.
-Try using different version.
 ### Step to run as the DOcker
 ### First Add the Dockerfile
 After that put that file in the project location
 1.  docker build -t myvue:1.0 .